 One of the things we love about Avoca – and there are many – is that the rockpool, lifeguard flags, playground, cafes and car park are all located within a 20 metre radius, so you’re never lugging umbrellas, wet towels and children long distances.
 The beach is patrolled and the rockpool provides a safe space to splash.
-The fully fenced playground with flying fox, fishing boat and digger is a great space for kids and The Avoca Surf House – with its coffee, Sydney rock oysters and enviable view – is a great space for adults.
+The fully fenced playground with flying fox, fishing boat and digger is a great space for kids (though when we last visited it was sadly in need of an upgrade) and The Point Cafe – with its coffee, seafood menu and enviable view – is a great space for adults.

 When scuba divers and pelicans frequent a beach you know you’ve found a gentle shoreline.
 Many babes have taken their first ocean dip at The Haven.
 The barbecues and picnic tables are popular with kids parties and family gatherings on weekends, but mid-week during the shoulder seasons you’ll find lots of fishermen and dog walkers.
 The Cove Café is a popular spot for brunch, but we recommend you grab a coffee and wagyu brisket burger from their kiosk and take to the sand.

 Click here for our feature revealing “The Best things to do in Terrigal” – including the places to grab loaded doughnuts, New York-style cookies and other special treats.